r0mdau/go-clean-docker-registry/README.md

 ## TODO
 - [ ] Load flags using a yaml config file, to be used as a cron
-- [ ] -o flag to output show commands in json
 - [ ] implement pagination with Link header for showimages
 - [ ] docker hub api authent (JWT) : https://hub.docker.com/support/doc/how-do-i-authenticate-with-the-v2-api
 - [ ] be satisfied with code quality and code coverage